gatk-workflows/gatk4-germline-snps-indels/README.md

 #### Requirements/expectations
-- A sample map listing one or more GVCFs produced by HaplotypeCaller in GVCF mode.
+- A sample map listing 50 or more GVCFs produced by HaplotypeCaller in GVCF mode.
-- Bare minimum 50 samples.
-Gene panels are not supported.
+- Gene panels are not supported.

 ### Outputs
 - A VCF file and its index, filtered using variant quality score recalibration